-During the year ended 31 March 2022, a nomination committee (the "Nomination Committee") consisting of three Independent Non-executive Directors and two Executive Directors was set up by the Company in accordance with the Code.
+During the year ended 31 March 2023, a nomination committee (the "Nomination Committee") consisting of four Independent Non-executive Directors and three Executive Directors was set up by the Company in accordance with the Code.
 The Nomination Committee has adopted written terms of reference, which have been amended by the Board in compliance with Code Provision A.5.3.
 The primary duties of the Nomination Committee include:

-- reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and making recommendations on any proposed changes to the Board to complement the issuer's corporate strategy; - identify individuals suitably qualified to become board members and select or make recommendations to the Board on the selection of, individuals nominated for directorships; - reviewing the nomination of Directors and making recommendations to the Board on terms of such appointment; - assessing the independence of Independent Non-executive Directors.
+- reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and making recommendations on any proposed changes to the Board to complement the issuer's corporate strategy; - identify individuals suitably qualified to become board members and select or make recommendations to the Board on the selection of, individuals nominated for directorships;

+- reviewing the nomination of Directors and making recommendations to the Board on terms of such appointment; - assessing the independence of Independent Non-executive Directors.

-During the year ended 31 March 2022, the Nomination Committee held one meeting with the presence of all eligible members and (i) reviewed and discussed the structure, size and composition of the Board to ensure that it has a balance of expertise, skills, experience and diversity of perspectives appropriate to the requirements for the business of the Group and (ii) recommendation on the re-election of the retiring Directors.
+During the year ended 31 March 2023, the Nomination Committee held four meetings with the presence of all eligible members and (i) reviewed and discussed the structure, size and composition of the Board to ensure that it has a balance of expertise, skills, experience and diversity of perspectives appropriate to the requirements for the business of the Group and (ii) recommendation on the re-election of the retiring Directors.
+Attendance of the members of the Nomination Committee is set out below: